Señorita (Zindagi Na Milegi Dobara song)

-"Señorita" is a song from the 2011 Indian film Zindagi Na Milegi Dobara.
+"Señorita" is a song from the soundtrack of the 2011 Indian film Zindagi Na Milegi Dobara.
 It was composed by Shankar–Ehsaan–Loy and performed by Farhan Akhtar, Hrithik Roshan, Abhay Deol and Spanish singer María del Mar Fernández.
 The lyrics were penned by Javed Akhtar.
 The Latino-flavoured Spanish flamenco song is about being yourself and having fun.

 Development

 Director Zoya Akhtar insisted on Hrithik Roshan, Farhan Akhtar and Abhay Deol singing, as it was the only lip-sync song in the film.
 The actors agreed to it.
 The trio sing with traditional Spanish flamenco artist María del Mar Fernández, who made her debut with the song.
 She was auditioned by Shankar–Ehsaan–Loy to croon the Spanish portions.

 This is the first time Abhay Deol has sung for a film, though both Farhan Akhtar and Hrithik Roshan made their singing debuts for Rock On!! and Kites respectively.
 They recorded a good part of the song by tricking the actors into believing that it is a rehearsal and used it since it sounded good.